 Important Note!
 A resident alien may not use Form 673 to exempt his wages from withholding of U.S. federal income taxes even though he anticipates that he may qualify to claim the Foreign Earned Income Exclusion on his U.S. federal individual income tax return.

 - Compensation for services for an employer (other than the United States or any agency thereof) if the employer is required by the law of any foreign country or possession of the United States to withhold income tax upon such remuneration;

 - Compensation for services performed by a duly ordained, commissioned, or licensed minister of a church in the exercise of his ministry or by a member of a religious order in the exercise of duties required by such order;

 - Compensation for services not in the course of the employer's trade or business, to the extent paid in any medium other than cash;

-- Compensation paid to or on behalf of an employee if (and to the extent that) at the time of the payment of such remuneration it is reasonable to believe that a corresponding deduction is allowable under section 217 for moving expenses (Refer to IRS Publication 521 Moving Expenses);
+- Compensation paid to or on behalf of an employee if (and to the extent that) at the time of the payment it is reasonable to believe that a corresponding deduction is allowable under IRC 217 for moving expenses (Refer to IRS Publication 521, Moving Expenses);

-- Payment for any medical care reimbursement made to or for the benefit of an employee under a self-insured medical reimbursement plan (within the meaning of IRC section 105(h)(6)) of the Internal Revenue Code;
+- Payment for any medical care reimbursement made to or for the benefit of an employee under a self-insured medical reimbursement plan (within the meaning of IRC 105(h)(6));

 - Compensation paid by an affiliate of an American employer if at the time of payment:

-- It is reasonable to believe that the employee is entitled to an exclusion from income under IRC section 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion ), or
+- It is reasonable to believe that the employee is entitled to an exclusion from income under IRC 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion), or

 - The employer is required by the law of the foreign country to withhold income tax on such payment.